showpass/showpass-wordpress-plugin/plugin/readme.txt

 Tags: showpass, events, tickets, sell tickets, event calendar, purchase tickets, custom event pages Requires at least: 4.9
 Tested up to: 6.0.2
-Stable tag: 3.7.2
+Stable tag: 3.8.0
 Requires PHP: 5.4.45
-Contributors: marcshowpass, spapril, spzachary
+Contributors: marcshowpass, spapril, spzachary, cgarrovillosp

 List events, display event details and products.
 Use the Showpass purchase widget seamless purchases with no redirects, all with easy to use shortcodes.